 - show a high ratio of use to volume, condition, and processing costs

 - complement rather than compete with the collecting priorities of other regional special collections repositories

 Acquisitions are normally made through transfer from a College office or department, donation, or purchase.
-If the donation is of original unpublished material that is still in copyright, a legal deed of gift or release is sought from the donor.
-An acknowledgment is sent to the donor for gifts of other material that are accepted for the collections.
 Prospective donors of material outside the scope of the Collection Policy will normally be referred to other repositories that collect in the area/s described by that material.

 College archives: the official records